kensanangelo/table-tennis-scoreboard/README.md

 ## TODO
 - Add to game start screen
-	- Who starts serving
-	- Is exhibition game (Home vs Away only, no saving)
-	- How many points to win?
+	- How many points to win & serving switch amount?
 - Set up other controls (maybe 'Hold R to reset game' or 'Press D+E+V for admin', etc)
 - Style UI (Rob is designing)
 - Add stats analysis